grscheller/neovim-notes/regExp.md

 A regular language, also called a Type-3 grammar, is at the bottom of what is called the
 [Chomsky Hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy).
-Regular languages have the property that they can be recongnized by a
+Regular languages have the property that they can be recognized by a
 [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine).
 This property has nice computational space and time implications when using RegExps to search for text patterns.

-Before he invented Unix, computer engineer Ken Thompson built Kleen's notation for regular expresions into the editor QED.
+Before he invented Unix, computer engineer Ken Thompson built Kleen's notation for regular expressions into the editor QED.
 The editor used a RegExp to construct a finite state machine, in machine code, to search for the text patterns represented by the RegExp.
 This was an early example of just-in-time complication!
 He later added this capability to the Unix text editor ed.

-From ed, vi inherrited them.
-They are used in many Unix based untilities; lex, sed, AWK, Emacs, Perl, Vim, and Ruby have built in regular expression support.
+From ed, vi inherited them.
+They are used in many UNIX based utilities; lex, sed, AWK, Emacs, Perl, Vim, and Ruby have built in regular expression support.
 Many computer languages, like Python and C/C++, have standard library support for them.
-Note that many of these "regular expression" implementations contain features that can not be described in the sense of the formal language theory concept of a regular grammar.
+Note that many of these "regular expression" implementations contain features that cannot be described in the sense of the formal language theory concept of a regular grammar.